top of page

 What is hedge accounting?
 It is the way institutions record in their financial statements the change in gains or losses from the revaluation of derivatives.
 Derivatives used for hedging are designated for accounting purposes as a hedge of either assets or liabilities.
 A hedge of fixed-rate assets or liabilities is considered a fair value hedge, or a hedge of the variability in the value of those assets or liabilities.
 A hedge of floating-rate assets or liabilities is considered a cash flow hedge, or a hedge of the variability in the cash flows from those assets or liabilities.

-The benefit of hedge accounting is that users can offset adverse changes in value or cash flows between the hedging derivative and the hedged item.
+The benefit of hedge accounting is that users can offset adverse changes in value or cash flows between the hedging derivative and the hedged item(s).
 Journal entries recorded in the income statement are timed to reflect amounts of value or cash flow changes between the hedging derivative and hedged item in the same period, thereby significantly reducing volatility in earnings.

 Hedge accounting can be burdensome for institutions.
 It requires vigilance and dedicated resources to manage activities such as documentation, hedge effectiveness testing, monitoring hedged items and recording journal entries.
 Addressing these requirements is often a coordinated effort across team members in lending, treasury, accounting and funding departments.
-As such, institutions will generally opt for the hedge accounting path of least resistance, or avoid hedge accounting altogether.
+As such, institutions will generally opt for the hedge accounting path of least resistance or avoid hedge accounting altogether.

 While the concept of hedging IRR has evolved over time, institutions continue to languish with how they account for derivatives.
-For many, hedging the variability of cash outflows form short-term liabilities like certificates of deposit, money market accounts and Federal funding programs has been the easiest approach.
+For many, hedging the variability of cash outflows from short-term liabilities like certificates of deposit, money market accounts and Federal funding programs has been the easiest approach.
 Using this approach, an institution can execute a derivative such as an interest rate swap to extend the duration on its funding sources in support of providing longer-term loans to borrowers.
 The interest rate swap also exchanges floating for fixed-rates, which effectively locks-in the cost of funds – a feature that preserves NIM for institutions with a rising rates bias.

 Hedging short-term liabilities can be limiting.
 Institutions may feel pressure to reprice deposits consistent with changes in market rates to reinforce a more effective hedge relationship when they would prefer to lag the market or hold rates flat for depositor benefit.
 Having established a hedge relationship may also deprive an institution the opportunity to de-lever the balance sheet.
 For example, an institution may desire to curtail an expensive advance program from the Federal Home Loan Bank in favor of more cost-effective funding sources.
-Often, hedging short-term liabilities does not align with the risk management objectives of most institutions who profess that the biggest source of IRR on the balance sheet stems from the assets, not the liabilities.
+Often, hedging short-term liabilities does not align with the risk management objectives of most institutions who profess that the biggest source of IRR on the balance sheet stems from its assets, not liabilities.

 The requirements were nearly impossible to meet.
 By order of mention, maintaining portfolios of homogeneous loans was challenging depending on the size and transactional volume for the institution, so much so that many couldn’t get hedge accounting off the ground.
-If loan uniformity didn’t derail the process, the homogeneity test almost always caused hedge accounting to fail.
+If loan uniformity didn’t derail the process, the Similar Assets test almost always caused hedge accounting to fail.
 With varying prepayment speeds, durations, credit risk and coupons, comparing revaluation of individual loans to portfolios yielded dramatically different results.

 Hedge Accounting and the Last of Layer method